 December also brought a lot of baking, mostly Christmas cookies such as these.
 But this cake is what's been on my mind to tell you about.
 The combination was suggested by a friend who asked me to make this cake for her daughter's birthday.
 It was a fantastic combination!
 The basic vanilla buttermilk cake is a cake I've made umpteen times before.
 This time, I made one recipe and divided the batter among six 6" cake pans to bake.
 The bonus is that I could make one cake for my friend, and we could keep the other as a special treat.
 Six-inch cakes are adorable and can serve a surprising number of people (you can easily get 10 more-than-big-enough slices.)

 The frosting is a new addition to my repetoire and a welcome one.
-This French Buttercream differs from Swiss Meringue Buttercream and Italian Meringue Buttercream in that it uses whole eggs and not just egg whites (no leftover egg yolks!).
+This French Buttercream differs from Swiss Meringue Buttercream and Italian Meringue Buttercream in that it uses whole eggs and not just egg whites.
 The caramel is brought to soft ball stage on the stovetop and poured over the whipped eggs, then the butter is added once the mixture has cooled.
 It's silky and smooth and rich, but not too dense or sweet.
 It was delicious!

 Vanilla Buttermilk Cake